The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 - Loss of muscle mass from lack of use

 It is usually diagnosed with x-rays.
 In some rare cases, treatment may be unnecessary as the hip area heals itself within a few months.3 However, the deterioration usually progresses to severe arthritis.

 Some Yorkies can be treated with pain medication while more serious cases require surgery to remove the affected area or replace the hip entirely.
+Surgery can be expensive and traumatic for the dog.
 The good news is that most Yorkies who have surgery make a full recovery with little-to-no pain.

 Retinal dysplasia is a genetic disease that involves abnormal development of the retina.4 If the retina is greatly affected, it may result in complete retinal detachment, which leads to blindness.

 It will be present at birth or weeks after, and the abnormality does not change except for the possibility of complete detachment.
 It commonly affects both eyes.